pakirby1/AsynchronousProgramming/AsynchronousProgramming/Documentation/AsynchronousProgramming.md

     StockService->>Stream~T~: start()
     end
     Stream~T~->>StockViewModel: Stock?
-    StockViewModel->>StockViewModel: update @Published currentStock
+    StockViewModel->>StockViewModel: update currentStock
     StockViewModel->>StockView:
     StockView->>StockDetailView: Stock?
     end
 ```
 Here, we see that we have a few objects that are annotated with the `@MainActor` attribute.
 This attribute forces all functions to be executed on the main thread.
 By default, SwiftUI views run on the main actor and so they implicitly have the `@MainActor` attribute.
-The `StockViewModel` uses this attribute because the `@Published` variables are used to update the UI, and you should only ever update the UI on the main thread.
+The `StockViewModel` uses this attribute because the variables are used to update the UI, and you should only ever update the UI on the main thread.

 When the user taps the Start button, we want to start the stream.
 To do so,
 we wrap the call to `viewModel.getStocks()` in a `Task`: